openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

 things currently affecting TripleO CI.

 Launchpad is used as the bug tracker - here is a list of recently created `Tripleo launchpad bugs`_.
-When filing a new bug, the ruck will add the appropriate tag(s):
+When filing a new bug, the ruck will add the correct milestone, change the status to "Triaged" add the appropriate tag(s):

 * ci: a general tag for all ci related bugs - any bug about a failing CI job should have this.